traderjoe-xyz/smol-joes/README.md

 ## Testing

-This project uses both `Hardhat` and `Foundry`.
 Tests are using Foundry.

 `GenerateSVG.t.sol` can be used to test the SVG generation during development.
-To run the test in this contract, set the `FOUNDRY_PROFILE` env variable to `svgtesting`:
+To run the test in this contract, set the `FOUNDRY_PROFILE` env variable to `svgtesting` or use:

 ```
 yarn test:svg